questdb/c-questdb-client/questdb-rs/src/ingress/mod.md

 [`at`](Buffer::at) or [`at_now`](Buffer::at_now).
 Refer to the [`Buffer`] doc for the full rules and a flowchart.

-## Optimization: avoid revalidating names
+## Optimization: Avoid Revalidating Names

 The client validates every name you provide.
 To avoid the redundant CPU work of re-validating the same names on every row, create pre-validated [`ColumnName`]